Mr-Monster-0248/secure-coding-M2/IDOR/README.md

 ### Point of failure

-Once the user log in correctly with the correct username and password.
-He is redirected to this page
+Once the user logs in correctly with the correct username and password, they get redirected to this page:

 ![user 1 page](./img/user1-page.png)

-We then can see that the path is `/user/[userid]` even without knowing what happend in the backend we can imagine that some other user would have the same page with just a different `userId`
+We can see that the path here is `/user/[userid]`.
+Even without knowing what happened in the backend, we can imagine that some other user would be served the same page, but with just a different `userId` value.

-If we try to access `/user/2`
+However, if we try to access `/user/2`, this is what happens:

 ![user 2 page](./img/user2-page.png)

 **Banco !
-You now have access to the other user data**
+We now have access to another user's data which we should not have access to.**

 ## The safe sever

 ### How to improve security ?

-There is two main way to increase the security and avoid the IDOR vulneranility
+There are two main ways to increase the security of the app and avoid the IDOR vulnerability:

-- The `id` (in our exemple but any path that display data) should be a non-predictable number or string
+- The `id` (or any resource identifier) should be a non-predictable number or string because:
-  - using following integer can be predictable
+  - using sequential integers can be very predictable,
-  - using strings with too much sens as `admin` or `private` can be considered as a potential IDOR vulnerability
+  - using strings that are too "transparent" (like `admin` or `private`) can lead to an IDOR vulnerability.
-- The second and most important way to prevent the IDOR vulnerability is to secure those routes.
-  - You may use sessions or cookies, or any other authentication
+- The second and most important way to prevent the IDOR vulnerability is to **secure those routes**, using either sessions or cookies for example, or any other means of authentication.

 ### Our improvement

-For our project we have used the session as a way to make sure the user is authenticated.

-And we have also changed the user's id to an random string
+For our solution, we used sessions as a way to make sure the users are authenticated.
+We also changed the resource identifiers (the user IDs) to random strings.

-The new fake database beeing :
+The database now looks like this:

 |      id      | username | password |
 | :----------: | -------- | -------- |
 | ASDFrfeqrQre | thibault | qwerty   |
 | asQWefASdFRq | ruben    | azerty   |

-With the use of session we have:
+Using sessions, we now have this:

 ```javascript
 app.get('/', (req, res) => {